devr0306/EmoText/README.md

 ## Model Details
 The machine learning model uses nltk, sklearn, and TensorFlow to predict sentiment(positive/negative) from texts.
 I trained the model in the following steps:
-* It reads an enormous number of tweets from a downloaded file and cleans the data up using nltk.
+* It reads around a million tweets from a downloaded file and cleans the data up using nltk.
 * A TensorFlow model is created and trained using the cleaned data.
 * The model is then tested using a validation data set, which is a part of the train data set that was taken out before training.
 * The model is then saved to a file.